-After one or more archives to a group containing a Clone Group, users can manually clone the tape containing the newly archived objects.
-For example, upon archiving of 6 objects to a group called GroupA configured with a Clone Group named GroupB, a user can clone the tape containing the newly archived objects using one of the aforementioned methods.
+After one or more archives to a Tape Group containing a Clone Tape Group, users can manually clone the tape containing the newly archived objects.
+For example, upon archiving of 6 objects to a Tape Group called GroupA configured with a Clone Tape Group named GroupB, a user can clone the tape containing the newly archived objects using one of the aforementioned methods.